opentofu/opentofu/rfc/20240824-provider-cache-locking.md

 Another common use case is terragrunt.
 When running `tofu init` on multiple projects simultaneously via the tool, there is a high likely hood of a conflicting write to a provider's directory.
 This has caused some interesting tooling workarounds on their end, which are not ideal.

-Additionally, as we build out true e2e tests for OpenTofu, safe access to the global provider cache can dramatically reduce run times.
+Additionally, as we build out true e2e tests for OpenTofu, safe access to the global provider cache can dramatically reduce run times by allowing us to run these concurrently.

 ## Proposed Solution